The Government of Trinidad and Tobago has appointed the following citizens to be the Board of Directors of National Energy:

 Marcus Ganness – Director

 Mr. Ganness holds a BSc in Engineering from the University of the West Indies (UWI) with First Class Honors and an MSc. in Electrical and Computer Engineering (Systems Control and Optimization) from the University of Toronto.
-He is a member of the Institute of Electronic and Electrical Engineers (IEEE) and a former Vice-Chairman of the Industrial Application Society (IAS) Trinidad and Tobago section of the IEEE.
+He is a member of the Institute of Electronic and Electrical Engineers (IEEE) and a former Vice-Chairman of the Industrial Application Society (IAS).

 Mr. Ganness has knowledge and experience in financial markets and products including equity pricing and markets, derivative products and forex trading.
-He was appointed as a Director on the Board of National Energy in September 2015.
+He was appointed as a Director on the Board of NGC in September 2015.

 Wade A. Hamilton – Director